Penguinsecq/essential-eight/implementing-acsc-essential-eight-case-study.md

 From Microsoft, [https://learn.microsoft.com/en-us/compliance/anz/e8-app-control#application-control-for-windows](https://learn.microsoft.com/en-us/compliance/anz/e8-app-control#application-control-for-windows).
 While WDAC is preferred, it can be simpler and easier for most organizations to achieve ML1 using just AppLocker as a starting point, both solutions are complimentary.

 So, in this article, I am sharing how to implement "AppLocker" with MS Intune.
 You can find the comparison between WDAC and AppLocker to help you decide which one is appropriate for your environment here.
-[Application Control in practice](https://github.com/Penguinsecq/penguinsecq.github.io/blob/main/docs/acsc-essential-eight/application-control-in-practice.md)
+[Application Control in practice (coming soon)!!!](https://github.com/Penguinsecq/penguinsecq.github.io/blob/main/docs/acsc-essential-eight/application-control-in-practice.md)

 1. Gathering required applications list as much as possible in your environment.
 2. Create your AppLocker control policies based list above.
-You can utilise the starter policy from NSA cyber here [NSA AppLocker Guidance (coming soon)!!!](https://github.com/nsacyber/AppLocker-Guidance)
+You can utilise the starter policy from NSA cyber here [NSA AppLocker Guidance](https://github.com/nsacyber/AppLocker-Guidance)
 3. Deploy the policies in **Audit only** mode.
 You may need 2 versions for Windows 10 and 11.
 The deployment details is here.
 [AppLocker Deployment details (coming soon)!!!](https://github.com/Penguinsecq/penguinsecq.github.io/blob/main/docs/acsc-essential-eight/applocker-deployment-steps.md)
 4. Monitor Event Logs for a while, depends on your environment, but I would suggest more than 4 weeks, if your business has application will be running monthly or quarterly only.
 Check Event Viewer > Applications and Services Logs > Microsoft > Windows > AppLocker for Event ID 8003.
 You can find the important event id related to AppLocker here.